Skip to main content

 • Desire: When your customers are interested, your content will — hopefully — inspire a desire to consume it and develop a level of trust.
 Many companies provide content on social media, blogs and more.

 • Action: Finally, spurring action is the final step.
-The specific action a consumer takes can be varied depending on your goals, from downloading a trial of your product or service or inquiring about making a purchase.
+The specific action a consumer takes can be varied depending on your goals, from downloading a trial of your product or service to inquiring about making a purchase.

 A well-executed marketing plan that considers all of these elements.

-What are the Four Es of Marketing?
+What Are the Four Es of Marketing?

-Dr. Dionne Boyd with the text Dr. Dionne BoydAnother prism through which you can view a customer’s journey from awareness to purchase is called the four Es of marketing.
-Dr. Dionne Boyd, an adjunct marketing professor at SNHU and CEO of Image Architects & Management based in Atlanta, said she finds this method of thinking about products and talking about marketing with her clients more relevant.
+Another prism through which you can view a customer’s journey from awareness to purchase is called the four Es of marketing.
+Dr. Dionne Boyd, a marketing instructor at SNHU and the founder and CEO of an international marketing consultancy, said she finds this method of thinking about products and talking about marketing with her clients more relevant.

 “That’s the new language of how marketing has changed,” she said.